DurgeshN10/DurgeshN10/README.md

 - 💼 &nbsp; Worked As Trainee Web Devloper at PRDXN India, thane.
 - 🌱 &nbsp; Self thought Web Devloper,Looking for good opportunity.Learning more about web and mobile apps.
 - ✍️ &nbsp; Pursuing Full Stack developement & UX designing.
-- ✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
+- ✉️ &nbsp;You can shoot me an email at nagarkardurgesh@gmail.com!
+I'll try to respond as soon as I can.

 <h3> 🛠 &nbsp;Tech Stack</h3>